openspending/community.openspending.org/blog/_posts/2012-07-27-budapest-institute.md

 ## How did you get the data?

 At the very start of the project we faced several challenges relating to accessing the official data.
 We struggled with the National Statistical Office and the Ministry of National Development for months, we finally had to ask for support of a later partner organization, the [Fiscal Responsibility Institute Budapest](http://www.kfib.hu/) in July 2011.
-After an overlong awaiting for the data we cleaned and restructured the database according to our needs, and have installed the website.
+After an overlong awaiting for the data we cleaned and restructured the database according to our needs, and built the website.

-The professional background for this project was provided by three experts of the BI, and two further junior fellows supported the project management and the data cleaning.

-## Who built the project?

-The tasks related to the set up of the webpage, visualization and graphic design was outsourced.

 ## Features